Top 10 Hiking Tips for Women

 1. Hike at Your Own Pace

-If you’re like many other women, the first introduction you may have had to hiking is with an experienced companion who sets off at a fast pace that leaves you gasping for breath.
-Inevitably this leads you to decide that hiking isn't fun.
+If you’re like many other women, the first introduction you may have had to hike is with an experienced companion who sets off quickly, leaving you gasping for breath.
+Inevitably, this leads you to decide that hiking isn't fun.
 Being forced to hike at a slower pace than you want can also be uncomfortable and often discourages people from going on group hikes.
 The most important hiking skill you can learn is to hike at your own pace, even in a group.

 How do you know what that pace is?
-Your pace is one that you can comfortably sustain without ever stopping to catch your breath, even when going up a steep hill.
-At the right pace, your body feels good, your breathing deep but still comfortable, your muscles working but not over- taxed.
-You may still need to stop for an occasional break, but at the right pace you should feel like you can go forever.
+You can comfortably sustain your pace without ever stopping to catch your breath, even when going up a steep hill.
+At the right pace, your body feels good, your breathing deep but still comfortable, and your muscles working but not overtaxed.
+You may still need to stop for an occasional break, but at the right pace, you should feel like you can go forever.

 2. If You're a Beginner Hiker, Start with Beginner Hikes